English Major

 Gender and Women’s Studies, Sexuality Studies, Modernism

-The American Literature faculty consists of scholars in the fields of contemporary African American literature, African American cultural studies, multi-ethnic American literature, Native American literature, Latinx literature, postmodernism, 19th-21st century American literature, Asian American literature and cultural studies, contemporary Black critical theory, and more.
+The Literatures in English faculty consists of scholars in the fields of contemporary African American literature, African American cultural studies, multi-ethnic American literature, Native American literature, Latinx literature, postmodernism, 19th-21st century American literature, Asian American literature and cultural studies, contemporary Black critical theory, and more.

 Students should plan to take three courses focused on their area of interest, with one introductory course allowed and two advanced courses, one of which is at the 400-level.